robzr/short_bus/README.md

 # nanoservice
-Simple multi-threaded nanoservice (SOA) framework for Ruby apps.
+Simple multi-threaded nanoservice/SOA (Service Oriented Architecture) framework for Ruby apps.

 ## What is a nanoservice?
 Hyperbole.
 If a microservice uses language independent messaging and stand-alone services, then a nanoservice is an order of magnitude simpler.